andrewjsiu/nlp-project/README.md

 We can also play with the model to find which words are most useful or least useful.
 Since the document features are average word vectors, the predicted usefulness of a single word is that of a document that contains that one word vector.
 After estimating a regression model, it can be used to predict the number of useful votes that a hypothetical review that contains a single word vector will obtain.
 In ranking all words by their predicted usefulness, both XGBoost and Ridge regressors show that words that involve a dollar amount, 'price', 'co-pay' or 'cash' tend to be the most useful words, perhaps because they are informative and provide objective facts.
 Words like 'confidence', 'amazing' and 'excellent' are mere subjective feelings, so they are among the least useful of all words.
 Below is a table that shows the results for Ridge regression.

-   |Ten Most Useful	Words | Ten Least Useful Words
+No. |Ten Most Useful	Words | Ten Least Useful Words
 ---|---------	| -----------
 1 | parking	| exceptional
 2 | price	| excellent